Undergraduate Catalog

 Financial aid is awarded on an annual basis for a single academic year and students must reapply based on applicable priority deadlines established each year.
 Students can expect their financial aid to be renewed each year provided they submit requisite aid application materials by the published priority filing date, demonstrate the same level of financial need, and make satisfactory academic progress toward graduation, although award amounts may vary from year to year based on eligibility criteria and funding levels for individual aid programs.
 Students who submit aid applications after the published priority filing date are awarded aid subject to fund availability.
 Changes in a student’s demonstrated need may result in an adjustment to the financial aid package offered.
 Lewis & Clark reserves the right to adjust aid awards if actual funding for aid programs differs from anticipated levels.

 Financial need is defined as the difference between the standard cost-of-attendance budget—which includes allowances for room and board, books and supplies, miscellaneous personal expenses, and transportation, as well as tuition and fees—and the amount a family is expected to contribute toward meeting that total.
-Lewis & Clark uses the information from the FAFSA and the need-analysis formula known as Federal Methodology to evaluate the financial strength of a family and calculate an expected family contribution (EFC), which in turn is used to determine eligibility for need-based Lewis & Clark funding.
-Factors considered in the evaluation of family financial strength include income, savings and other assets, family size, and the number of siblings enrolled in college.
-This EFC is also used to determine eligibility for federal student aid.
+Lewis & Clark uses the information from the FAFSA and the need-analysis formula known as Federal Methodology to evaluate the financial strength of a family and calculate the student aid index (SAI), which in turn is used to determine eligibility for need-based Lewis & Clark funding.
+Factors considered in the evaluation of family financial strength include income, savings and other assets, and family size.
+This SAI is also used to determine eligibility for federal student aid.
 Similar factors are considered to determine eligibility for need-based aid for students who file the ORSAA or an international student financial aid application.

 Scholarships and grants awarded from Lewis & Clark resources typically do not exceed the cost of full tuition and required fees.
 The total amount of assistance from all sources (Lewis & Clark, federal, state, and external resources) may not exceed the established cost of attendance.
 Need-based federal funding must be awarded within the confines of demonstrated financial need, taking into account all other resources available to the student.